Gemma Arterton: Career

+In 2024, she joined Carl Tibbetts's Sweet Dreams.

+Other activities

+Arterton is on record as being a supporter of the Time's Up, ERA 50:50, and MeToo movements.
+She played an integral role in persuading actresses to wear black at the 2018 BAFTAs in support of Time'sUp, and has been involved with ERA 50:50, an equal-pay campaign in the UK, since its inception.

 Personal life

 Arterton met production assistant John Nolan on the set of Quantum of Solace and they lived together in London.
-In 2008, she had a relationship with the Spanish stuntman Eduardo Muñoz, whom she met on the set of Prince of Persia: The Sands of Time.
-They lived together in a London flat, but they split up after six months.
+In 2008, she had a relationship with Spanish stuntman Eduardo Muñoz, whom she met on the set of Prince of Persia: The Sands of Time.
+They lived together in a London flat for six months before the relationship ended.

-Arterton married Stefano Catelli in 2010; however, they separated in 2013, and, in August 2015, their divorce was finalised "by consent" at the Central Family Court in High Holborn.
+Arterton married Stefano Catelli in 2010.
+They separated in 2013, and, in August 2015, their divorce was finalised "by consent" at the Central Family Court in High Holborn.
 Arterton said she "never really believed in exchanging vows" and that she was not sure she would "want to walk down the aisle again".
 In 2013, Arterton stated that she wanted to wait until she has accomplished something in the acting world before having children.

-In 2019, she married actor Rory Keenan.

-On 4 November 2022, she confirmed that she was expecting her first child with Keenan.
-Their son was born in December.
+In 2019, Arterton married actor Rory Keenan.
+Their first son was born in December 2022.